JordyAaldering/Big-Data/docs/assignment05.md

 # Stream Processing

-- What did you find easy or difficult about the assignment/the Spark Structured Streaming API
-- The questions found in the notebook
-- The code you wrote to do some analysis task at the end of the notebook and a brief explanation

 In this notebook we will be learning about Spark Streaming by looking at a (fake) [RuneScape exchange.](https://secure.runescape.com/m=itemdb_rs/).
-This exchange will be simulated as a list of orders which we will infinitely generate through our socket using a Python script.
+This exchange will be simulated as a stream of orders which we will infinitely generate through our socket using a Python script.

 ## Loading in data